 It's illegal to advertise prescription-only medicines to the public, but non-prescription meds aren't off the hook either.
 Here's what you can't do when it comes to advertising a non-prescription product: suggest that a diagnoses is unnecessary; claim that one product is better than another; use endorsements by scientists or celebs; or aim ads at children.
 When it comes to packaging, you'll also have to think outside and inside the box: your packaging must say everything it should about the product, and nothing it shouldn't.

 Medicines play around with the internal processes of the human body and can be unpredictable: it's therefore impossible for clinical trials to flag every conceivable risk or adverse effect.
 This is where pharmacovigilance comes in.
 This isn't just a cool word to drop into conversation at parties (although by all means do).
 It also refers to the ongoing monitoring of existing drugs in order to spot new safety issues as and when they pop up.
 The Medicines and Healthcare Products Regulatory Agency (MHRA) can make marketing authorisations conditional on ongoing pharmacovigilance.
 What's more, both the MHRA and the European Medicines Agency (EMA) – which is currently based in London – can order companies to make changes to their monitoring systems.
-Take note, as failure to comply is a criminal offence.
+Failure to comply is a criminal offence.
 However, once again Brexit is shaking things up as European countries fight to attract EMA's headquarters in Canary Wharf – the focal point for 36,000 regulators and scientists from across the EU.
 Health secretary Jeremy Hunt has even said he expects the UK will leave the EMA because it is subject to the European Court of Justice.